jawadashraf1/gamificationframework---iOS/README.md

 How to make library work with Actions:

-	•	Let the admin add an Action.
+	•	Go to admin site and add an Action. http://teensystudios.com/gamification/admin/login
-	•	Check for its button_tag parameter while loading all actions.
+	•	Check for its button_tag parameter after adding an action.
 	•	In iOS application, set the button tag with the value in button_tag parameter.
-	•	Change the class of button from UIButton to GHActionButton
+	•	Change the class of button from UIButton to GHActionButton.
+Thats All.